-(d) Impairment of non-financial assets
+(f) Impairment of non-financial assets

-Assets which are subject to depreciation or amortisation are tested for Impairment whenever events or changes in circumstances indicate that the carrying amount may not be recoverable.
+Assets which are subject to depreciation or amortisation are tested for impairment whenever events or changes in circumstances indicate that the carrying amount may not be recoverable.
 An impairment loss is recognised for the amount by which the asset's carrying amount exceeds its recoverable amount.
-The recoverable amount is the higher of an asset's fair value less costs of disposal and value in use.
+The recoverable amount is the higher of an asset's fair value loss costs of disposal and value in use.

-(e) Financial instruments:
+(g) Financial instruments:

-A financial instrument is any contract that gives rise to a financial asset of one entity and a financial liability or equity instruments of another entity.
+A financial instrument is any contract that gives rise to a financial asset of one critity and a financial liability or equity instruments of another entity.

-(f) Investments and other financial assets
+(h) Investments and other financial assets